Arehmanstat/Arehmanstat/README.md

 - 👋 Hi, I’m @Arehmanstat
-- 👀 I’m interested in python
+- 👀 I’m interested in R and Python
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning R and python
-- 💞️ I’m looking to collaborate on python
+- 💞️ I’m looking to collaborate on R and python use for Clinical Trials
 - 📫 How to reach me
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...